Quantalab/Xf-NPlants-2018/README.md

  - At orchard level (table 6).
 ```

-For access to the raw data, see data folder
+For access to the raw data, see [data folder](https://github.com/Quantalab/Xf-NPlants-2018/tree/master/Data):</b>

 Contact  pablo.zarco@csic.es for any further information.